 - C1214 pointing to the Electronic Brake Control Module (EBCM) failure.

 - C0035 Left Front Wheel Speed Sensor Circuit

 - C0040 Right Front Wheel Speed Sensor Circuit

 - C0045 Left Rear Wheel Speed Sensor Circuit

 - C0050 Right Rear Wheel Speed Sensor Circuit Plausibility Failure

-One of the most common problems that trigger Buick ABS and traction problems is a faulty ABS wheel speed sensor or debris at the tip of the sensor.
+One of the most common problems that trigger Buick ABS and traction problems is a faulty ABS wheel speed sensor or debris at the sensor's tip.